Content Warning:

 “Todd needs help with Mel,” Chuck said.
 “You’ve already inhaled enough of the toxins, but you should probably try breathing through your shirt from now on.”

 At first, I cried because my mind couldn’t process everything going on around us, and then because the tears stung my raw and cut cheeks as they rolled down.
 Toxins?
 What toxins was he talking about?
-I knew I had the answer somewhere in my mind, but something in my mind bogged my logic down.
+I knew I had the answer somewhere in my mind, but the fog in my mind bogged my logic down.
 The ache returned to the front of my head, and I focused on getting into a comfortable position.
 Arm freed from the hole in the ground, I thought I heard whimpers of an animal, but couldn’t see any.
-It must have been the wind blowing across the hole.
+Must have been the wind blowing across the hole.

-Todd and Chuck emerged from the thick wall of dust carrying a crying Mel into the alcove.
-They pushed me to the side.
 My fists clenched at my side as they forced me to the edge of the alcove where the wind was the loudest.
 I chided myself for that thought.
-Yet, I couldn’t stop these little things from getting to me.
 Something in my gut felt wrong, but I tried to be more worried about my friend than myself for the moment.
 A little stomach upset after a day of drinking wasn’t uncommon.

 “It’s burning!”